-Alternative 3 (Two Harvest Visits at Up to Five Locations) - Effects on Harbor Seal Population
+Alternative 3 (Two Harvest Trips, Several Locations) - Effects on Harbor Seal Population

-Direct and Indirect Effects: In this alternative, harvest could occur at a number of locations used as haul out sites by harbor seals on two days in late May to mid June (Figure 3-1).
+Direct and Indirect Effects: In this alternative, harvest could occur at a number of locations used as haul out sites by harbor seals on two days in early to mid June (Figure 3-1).
 Vessels associated with harvest activities would only approach and land at these sites if the landing could be made while remaining 100 yards or farther from hauled out animals.